NaiduGr/Library-Management-system/README.md

 3. To Update Book details:
      Endpoint -> http://localhost:3000/api/books/id (PUT Reuest)
-     Expected Request -> The request should contain book id in the url.
+     Expected Request -> The request should contain book id in the url.(When you add a book, the mongodb automatically generates an id for that book.You have to use that id to update/delete the book.
                          And request body should contain the updated details in JSON format.

 4. To delete a book :
      Endpoint -> http://localhost:3000/api/books/id  (DELETE Request)